soumadip-dev/SocialMedia-API/README.md

 FRONTEND_URL=<YOUR FRONTEND URL>
 ```

-Create a `.env` file in the api-gateway folder:
+Create a `.env` file in the identity-service folder:

 ```env
 NODE_ENV=development